 - Your posture is open and powerful.

-- You can easily take big, deep breaths.
+- You can take in big, deep breaths.

 - You can move freely within your space.